-A few buffers are used for most restriction enzymes but no single buffer allows activity of every enzyme.
+A few buffers are used for most restriction enzymes, but no single buffer allows the activity of every enzyme.
 Suppliers always provide a reaction buffer (10x concentrate) that works best for a specific enzyme.
-The 1x buffer usually contains 10-100 mM Tris at pH 7.3 - 8.5, salts like KCl and NaCl (10 to 150 mM), 10 mM Mg+2, 2 mM beta-mercaptoethanol.
-Sometimes, 0.01% Triton-X100 (a detergent) and BSA (a stabilizers) or swine skin gelatin that is stable to autoclaving and costs about 1/15 as much as BSA.Since restriction enzymes can require different buffer conditions, some strategies are used to set up "double digests."
-The preferred method is to simultaneously digest with both enzymes in a compatible buffer even if one enzyme is not fully active (e.g., 75% active).
-More of one enzyme can be added (1 U of enzyme A plus 1.33 U enzyme B) for equal cutting efficiency.
-There are limits to adding excess enzymes due to increased glycerol in the reaction that can reduce specificity of some enzymes.
-Or, we can set up a tube to digest with the "low salt" enzyme then add more buffer and the "high salt" enzyme to complete the digest.
-In extreme cases, the DNA can be precipitated after one digest and dissolved in the $2^{nd}$ digest buffer.
-Most digests are carried out at $37^{\circ}C$ unless specified for the enzyme.
+The 1x buffer usually contains 10-100 mM Tris at pH 7.3 - 8.5, salts like KCl and NaCl (10 to 150 mM), 10 mM Mg^{+2} , and 2 mM beta-mercaptoethanol.
+Sometimes, 0.01% Triton-X100 (a detergent) and BSA (a stabilizer) or swine skin gelatin that is stable to autoclaving and costs about 1/15 as much as BSA.
+Since restriction enzymes require different buffer conditions, some strategies are used to set up "double digests."
+The preferred method is to simultaneously digest with both enzymes in a compatible buffer even if one is not fully active (e.g., 75% activity).
+More of one enzyme can be added (1 U of the enzyme A plus 1.33 U of enzyme B) for equal cutting efficiency.
+There are limits to adding excess enzymes due to increased glycerol in the reaction that can reduce the specificity of some enzymes.
+Or, we can set up a tube to digest with the "low salt" enzyme and then add more salt and the "high salt" enzyme to complete the digest.
+In extreme cases, the DNA can be precipitated after one digest and dissolved in the 2nd digest buffer.
+Most digests are carried out at 37°C unless specified for the enzyme.

-For the 1st part of today's lab, you will isolate plasmid DNA from the overnight bacterial culture.
+For the 1^{st} part of today's lab, you will isolate plasmid DNA from the overnight bacterial culture.
 After quantification, the purified DNA sample is sent out for sequencing.
 Restriction mapping is the other way to analyze cloned DNA.
-For the 2nd part of the lab, we will digest the cloned plasmid and a known nbs-cotaining plasmid with restriction enzymes.
+For the 2^{nd} part of the lab, we will digest the cloned plasmid and a known nbs-containing plasmid with restriction enzymes.
 Next week, you will separate the digested DNAs by agarose gel electrophoresis, which will then be used for Southern blot analysis.
-In addition, a DNA band corresponding to the known grape nbs-containing DNAinsert will also be isolated from gel and purified for DIG-DNA labeling by PCR.
+In addition, a DNA band corresponding to the known grape nbs-containing DNA insert in pSCA7 (T1-T3-W6) will also be isolated from the gel and purified for DIG-DNA labeling by PCR.